 Breathtaking twin skywalks in Kalbarri National Park boast stunning vistas of the Murchison River Gorge's rust-red cliffs, flowing water and bushland from high above.

 Famous for its exceptional wildflowers, sandstone cliffs and variety of recreational activities, the National Park saw over 460,000 visitors in the 2019/20 financial year.
 By improving access and infrastructure, the Park's unique environment will be showcased to encourage more tourists to explore the town and wider Coral Coast region's natural heritage.
 Two Aboriginal Rangers are employed full time in Kalbarri National Park.

 The innovative tourism precinct in the park includes the twin skywalks, built 100m apart at the Inyaka Wookai Watju site (the West Loop), which project 25m and 17m beyond the gorge rim, more than 100m above the Murchison River.
-The complete redevelopment of the existing West Loop Lookout includes parking for coaches, walking trails, interpretative signage, shade shelters and toilets.
+The complete redevelopment of the existing West Loop Lookout includes parking for coaches, RVs/campervans, walking trails, interpretative signage, a kiosk, shade shelters and toilets.

 Opening Hours and Entry Costs